michaelmangelsdorf/myth/spec.md

     0xF6: PS	Take PIR into SOR
     0xF7: PP	Take PIR into POR
     0xF8: PD	Take PIR into D
-    0xF9: PU	Take PIR as 8-bit signed number and add it to 16-bit pointer B:O
+    0xF9: PW	Take PIR as page offset and store it into PC - while register D is not zero.
+In either case, decrement D
     0xFA: PJ	Take PIR as page offset and store it into PC - always
-    0xFB: PW	Take PIR as page offset and store it into PC - while register D is not zero.
-In either case, decrement D
+    0xFB: PH	Take PIR as page offset and store it into PC - if A is not equal to zero
-    0xFC: PH	Take PIR as page offset and store it into PC - if A is not equal to zero
+    0xFC: PZ	Take PIR as page offset and store it into PC - if A is equal to zero
-    0xFD: PZ	Take PIR as page offset and store it into PC - if A is equal to zero
+    0xFD: PN	Take PIR as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xFE: PN	Take PIR as page offset and store it into PC - if A is negative (has bit 7 set)
+    0xFE: PR	Take PIR as page-index, load the index into R, set PC to 80h
     0xFF: PC	Take PIR as page-index, load the index into C, set PC to 0.
 Save return pointer into B:O. Decrement L